Guelph/Eramosa: History

 The township was created in 1999 by the merger of the townships of Guelph and Eramosa, as well as parts of Pilkington and Nichol townships.
 The name Eramosa was derived from the native word Un-ne-mo-sah (possibly meaning "black dog", "dead dog", or simply "dog").

 Eramosa Township was settled primarily by Scots and Irish; in 1841, its population was 935.

-The mayor of Guelph/Eramosa in 2018 is Christopher White (who was first elected in 2010).
-Township councillors are Bruce Dickieson, Corey Woods, Louise Marshall, and Mark Bouwmeester.
+The mayor of Guelph/Eramosa in 2022 is Christopher White (who was first elected in 2010).
+Township councillors are Bruce Dickieson, Corey Woods, Steven Liebig, and Mark Bouwmeester.
 County councillors are Don McKay and Doug Breen.

 Auto parts manufacturer Linamar was started in the village of Ariss in 1964 by Hungarian refugee Frank Hasenfratz, initially in his basement.
 The company, with a staff of five, was incorporated in 1966 as Linamar Machine Limited.
 Linamar's first major contract was to manufacture automotive oil pumps for Ford.
 Linamar now operates 22 plants in Guelph.